Enable policy enforcement in a supply chain with Scan 2.0

 Policy enforcement is not built into SCST - Scan 2.0 and is not in any of the Out of the Box supply chains.
 You must author a custom supply chain to enable policy enforcement.

-To enforce a policy in a supply chain you need a ClusterImageTemplate that uses a Tekton TaskRun to evaluate the vulnerabilities and enforces the set policy.
+To enforce a policy in a supply chain you need a ClusterImageTemplate that uses a Tekton TaskRun to evaluate the vulnerabilities and enforce the set policy.
 This topic provides a sample TaskRun and a sample ClusterImageTemplate for you to edit.

 Prepare for the TaskRun